AguaClara/Fluoride-Auto/FluorideReportSp18.md

 The team also determined the minimum length of the reactor needed to save resources and space.
 A shorter reactor, with a height of 5 cm below the weir, was tested with concentrations of 25 $\mathrm{\frac{mg}{L}}$, 50 $\mathrm{\frac{mg}{L}}$, and 100 $\mathrm{\frac{mg}{L}}$ of dye.
 Although the floc blankets reached a short term steady state height of around 20-30 cm,  the reactor failed in the long term as flocs built up and went through the tube settler to the turbidimeter in the long term.
 This suggested that there was a minimum height that a floc blanket would reach; thus the shorter reactor system was not feasible. [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).

 During the final portion of the semester, the subteam performed 24-hour experiments with the longer reactor in order to compare its results with those of the CSFBR subteam.
 The CSFBR subteam had hypothesized that a species removal system composed of two reactors in series could lead to cleaner water than the Fluoride team's single reactor system.
 During each iteration, the two teams ran each system for approximately twenty four hours with the same red dye and PACl concentrations.
 However, the results of these experiments were inconclusive because the CSFBR team found that PACl would clog their system midway through each experiment; rendering the reactors incapable of further purification [(Dokko, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Countercurrent+Stacked+Floc+Blanket+Reactor?preview=%2F327614518%2F340898600%2FCSFBRFinalReportFall2016.pdf).
-Thus, past semesters' subteams sought to reexamine the benefits of reactors in series versus a single reactor and to conclude which system yields the lowest effluent concentrations of red dye and fluoride.
+Thus, past semesters' CSFBR subteams sought to reexamine the benefits of reactors in series versus a single reactor and to conclude which system yields the lowest effluent concentrations of red dye and fluoride.

 <div class="alert alert-block alert-danger">
 Hmm I got confused somewhere down the line.
 Is the CSFBR subteam separate from flouride?
 Were they also working on flouride removal?
 This may have been included above, but double check.